fultonb/visceral_fat/README.md

 2. Type python or python3 to enter the Python interpreter.<br>
 3. Type import tkinter and press Enter.<br>
 4. If no error message appears, Tkinter is installed and ready to use.<br>
-5. If Tkinter is not found (e.g., on some Linux distributions or if Python was installed without it)

 Ex. tkinter is installed: